 Poster Rubric: Pg.
 2

 PART 2: BASIC REQUIREMENTS - 1 POINT EACH IF PRESENT

 Size: No more than 36" x 48" and no less 24" x 36"

-School Name included 1
+School Name included

 Team Member's Names included

-Official MESA logo included 1
+Official MESA logo included

 PART 2 TOTAL:

 TOTAL (PART 1 + PART 2):

-Achievement .
-School: MS HS State/Center: LEVEL OF N MASTERY Prototype Pitch Rubric: Exceptional (5 points): Excellent (4 points) Met Criteria (3 points) Fair (2 points) Poor (1 point) Not Present (0 points) Intro of Team: Team introduces themselves.
-Problem Being Addressed: Team explains problem and their presentation increases judges' understanding of the user(s) need(s) and the solutions.
-User Description: User is identified and an adequate profile is provided, including information on population size and geographic area.
-User Impact: Team explains the potential impact of their product to the user. (x2 points) 10 8 6 4 2 User Input: Team adequately describes how user input supported initial design choices. , Product Description: Team explains how their prototype meets the user's needs in terms of aesthetics, functionality, ease of use, cost, or other needs.
+LEVEL OF MASTERY Prototype Pitch Rubric: Exceptional Excellent Met Criteria Fair Poor Not Present Intro of Team: Team introduces themselves.
+(5 points): (4 points) (3 points) (2 points) Yes (1 point) (0 points) No Problem Being Addressed: Team explains the inequity the prototype is addressing (i.e. problem) to increase understanding of the user(s) need(s) and the solutions. (x2 points) 10 8 6 4 2 110 User Description: User is identified, and an adequate profile is provided including community background User Impact & Needs: Team explains the potential impact of their product to the user and how it meets the user's needs in terms of aesthetics, functionality, ease of use, cost, or other needs such as the user's physiological, safety, or psychological needs. (x3 points) 15 12 9 6 3 User Input: Team adequately describes how user input supported or influenced initial design choices.
 Innovation : Team explains how their solution is innovative or original and explains how their solution was designed.
-Key Features of Design: Team explains key features of their design and how those features address the problem.
-Equity in Design: Team explains how their solution promotes equity in the user's life. (x2 points) 10 8 6 4 2 User Needs : Team describes how their device fulfills the user's physiological, safety, or psychological needs.
-User Feedback: Team describes the user involved in prototype testing and user feedback which informs design modifications.
-Demo: Team demonstrates the prototype and how it will be used by the user (live, simulation, video with client, etc.).
-User Reaction: Team describes or illustrates user's reaction to prototype (testimonial, video, etc.).
+Key Features of Design: Team provides high-level prototype overview (i.e. non-technical) and describes key features of their design and how those features contributed to their solution. (x2 points) 10 8 6 4 2 Equity in Design: Team explains how their solution promotes equity in their community. (x2 points) 10 8 6 4 2 User Feedback: Team describes how the user was involved in prototype testing and how user feedback informed design modifications.
+Demo: Team demonstrates the prototype (either live or simulation) and how it will be used by the user.
+A video of the user using their prototype is also acceptable. (x2 points) 10 8 6 4 2 User Reaction: Team describes or illustrates user's reaction to prototype (testimonial, video, etc.).
 Closing Statement: Team ends presentation with a memorable closing statement.
-Delivery & Organization: Team delivers ideas and information effectively and includes an introduction, body, and conclusion.
-Audience Engagement: Team delivers an engaging presentation.
+Delivery & Organization: Team delivers an engaging presentation.
+Presents ideas and information effectively.
 Presentation Skills: Team appears prepared and voices can be heard.
-Participation: All team members participate appropriately.
+Good Average OK No Participation: All team members participate appropriately.
 Yes No Team's Interest: Team explains why they care about solving this problem for their user.
-Good Average OK No COLUMN TOTALS: Time Panelty: Team's presentation was under 5 minutes or over 7 minute time limit (5 points) • - - - -
+Good Average OK No COLUMN TOTALS: Time Penalty : Team's presentation was under or over the 3-5 minute time limit (-5 points) FINAL TOTAL (100 pt max):